somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Thermodynamics is an Empirical Language which measures the variable macroscopic physical quantities of materials.
 These include Temperature, Pressure, Volume, Entropy and so on.
 Thermodynamic Language captures the Duality that exists among these Variables so that all of these are not independet.

-* The first Duality is that of Intensive and Extensive Variables.
+* We look at the Differentiation of Intensive and Extensive Variables.
 Intensive Variables do not change on scaling the system, Extensive Variables change on scaling the system.
 Intensive Variable is Rigid like a solid (Differential form) whereas Extensive Variable is Fluid (Integral form).
 Examples of Intensive Variables are Pressure, Temperature whereas those of Extensive Variables are Volume and Entropy.

+* Thus we have seen Intensive-Extnesive Duality:
+* Intensive | Extensive

 * Energy Potentials in Thermodynamics are formed by Intesnive-Extensive Duality.
-That is, Intensive Variable is conjugate to an Extensive Variable.
-These conjugate Variables are composed together to contribute to the Energy Potential.
+The Intensive Variable is conjugate to an Extensive Variable.
+These conjugate Variables are composed together: side by side to form contribution to the Energy Potential.

 * A Component is a fundamental unit (irreducible) such as the Water Molecule which is common to all Phases in the Language.
 Water itself is reducible to atoms but that is part of another Language which is not the focus here.